PArns/innogy-smarthome-lib/README.md

 The library abstracts the RESTful Innogy SmartHome Client API in a platform independent JavaScript library, which is distributed for applications using Node.js or the browser.

+## HELP WANTED!

+As this project is developed during my spare time, I*m actively looking for help to maintain and extend this lib!
+If you're willing to help, drop me a line!

 ## Using the Library

 ```JavaScript